-In anterior epistaxis, the arterial blood supply most commonly implicated as the cause of the acute bleeding is Kesselbach’s plexus located in Kesselbach’s triangle; this is also frequently referred to as Little’s area.
+In anterior epistaxis, the arterial blood supply most commonly implicated as the cause of the acute bleeding is Kesselbach plexus located in the Kesselbach triangle; this is also frequently referred to as the Little’s area.
 This area is part of the nasal septum (anteroinferior) above the vestibule.
-Kesselbach’s plexus is made up of the anterior ethmoidal artery from the ophthalmic artery, the sphenopalatine artery from the maxillary artery, the superior labial artery from the facial artery, and the greater palatine artery from the maxillary artery.
+The Kesselbach plexus is made up of the anterior ethmoidal branch from the ophthalmic artery, the sphenopalatine branch from the maxillary artery, the superior labial branch from the facial artery, and the greater palatine branch from the maxillary artery.

 In the emergency department, nasal packing for anterior epistaxis is indicated for bleeding that has not resolved after the application of direct pressure, vasoconstrictive medications, and cautery.
 Other indications for anterior nasal packing includes after surgical procedures by otolaryngology and oral maxillofacial surgery as well as after minor surgical procedures in the office.